Best Fios Offer

-- 2 year agreement
+- 2-year agreement

 Overall, this Triple Play is a great option for families who have lots of devices.
-With 940/880mbps internet speeds everyone can remain connected and stream with fewer loading screens and delays.
+With up to 940/880mbps internet speeds everyone can remain connected and stream with fewer loading screens and delays.
 Overall if this package is available in your area, definitely consider it.
 We stay on top of Verizon’s deals and no joke this is a great promotion.
 Just make sure it is available in your area before getting too excited.

 If you just want local Fios TV and fiber optic internet, then this bundle deal is a solid starting point.

-It included ultra-fast Fios 50/50mbps Internet, local TV channels, and one premium movie channel, such as HBO or Showtime, included for 3 months with no long term contract.
+It included ultra-fast Fios 50/50mbps Internet, local TV channels, and one premium movie channel, such as HBO or Showtime, included for 3 months with no long-term contract.

-Overall this entry level plan is ideal for families who don’t watch a lot of TV but are really interested in the premium channels and the benefits of a fiber to the home connection.
+Overall this entry-level plan is ideal for families who don’t watch a lot of TV but are really interested in the premium channels and the benefits of a fiber to the home connection.

 Just for reference, the double play deal with 50/50mbps internet may be a better bet depending on what you’re looking for as it includes options for consumers looking for custom TV channel packs.

 Current Verizon Fios Deals

 Below you’ll find a list of the current deals Verizon is offering for potential Fios customers.